SimranKaur-23/SimranKaur-23/README.md

 ### Hi there 👋
+  - 🔭 I'm a student of M.Sc.
+Computer Science with specialization in Data Analytics.
+  - 🌱 I'm currently exploring Machine learning, open source and data science.
+  - 💬 Ask me about python and mathematics.

 <!--
 **SimranKaur-23/SimranKaur-23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently a participant of #100DaysofUplift @girlscriptofcode
+- 🔭 I’m currently a ...
-- 🌱 I’m currently learning Data Analytics, Machine Learning and exploring open source.
+- 🌱 I’m currently learning....
-- 💬 Ask me about python.
+- 💬 Ask me about....
 -->